Diczen/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups: prints all the groups the current user is part of
 3-new_owner: changes the owner of the file hello to the user betty
 4-empty: creates an empty file called hello.
+5-execute: script that adds execute permission to the owner of the file hello